beginning of content

 When should I see a doctor?

+If your child is sick and you're worried about them, take them to see a doctor.
 Most illnesses in babies and children are mild and do not need medical treatment.
-But if you suspect something more serious, you should seek medical attention.
+But if you suspect something more serious, you should get medical attention.
 You know your child best.
-If you are worried, take them to see a doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.